-I can’t even just call the city Romantic because it’s so much more than that… it needs its own word.
-A word that encompasses the movie Titanic, Catherine Zeta Jones & the most expensive bottle of champagne drank by little Cupids pouring it on you as you make sweet love & fight a gladiator simultaneously to the sounds of a harp, while hand feeding 42 puppies dog-friendly cookies at the same time but also watching Game of Thrones Season 8 Episode 5…. however, doing it all in God’s name under the watchful eyes and blessings of the Pope.
-All of that means Rome, that’s the word I was looking for…. hopefully I didn’t oversell it.
+You can’t just call the city romantic or beautiful or perfect because it’s so much more than that… it needs its own word.
+A word that encompasses the movie Titanic, Catherine Zeta Jones, the most expensive bottle of champagne, cupids feeding you said champagne while you fight a Gladiator for true love, while hand feeding 42 puppies treats at the same time but also watching GOT Season 8 Episode 5…. all while doing it in God’s name under the watchful eyes and blessings of the Pope.

 So what is this one thing, mindset, the one tip that you absolutely have to do when in Rome.
 What is the best tip for Rome?
 If you already know this you will hate I wasted your time… if you didn’t have this idea you will be so happy I gave you this advice.

 The answer to the one thing you must do in Rome… is to get lost.

 Throw your rushed itinerary away and go for long walks every day and night.
 Of course make sure you check off the main points that every website tells you about but don’t make your visit about places to see at set times, make it about falling in love with every step you take and every new corner you turn.